 Arming Sword The most common type of sword across Europe during the High Middle Ages (from the 10th to 13th centuries).
 It was a straight, double-edge weapon with a single-handed cross-shaped hilt, a late form of the Knightly Sword, it was carried as a sidearm.

 The length was about 28-31 inches with a pronounced tip.
-When you think of Medieval knights, this is typical sword image that comes to mind.
+When you think of Medieval knights, this is the typical sword image that comes to mind.
 It was used for cutting and thrusting.

 Club An early weapon typically made of wood, in an arsenal of Medieval weapons, it was used as a percussive striking weapon held in one hand.
 The design kept pace with changes in armour technology and later clubs contained spikes designed to pierce armour and cause maximum damage to enemies.
 Long before swords were popular, this ancient weapon pre-dated suit armour.
 Used throughout many ancient cultures, it extended the reach of any user and allowed them to crush enemies.
 Later designs, like the Medieval war club, had blackened iron bands circling the weapon that were secured on a seared wood handle of about 25” in length.